adrianbacceli/Knowledge_Management/content/Cybersecurity/Red Teaming/01_Phases/01_Reconnaissance.md

 # Reconnaissance

 > [!abstract] Summary
-> Reconnaissance is the initial phase in the [Unified Kill Chain](Unified%20Kill%20Chain%20(UKC).md), where the attacker gathers information about the target without actively engaging with it.
+> Reconnaissance is the initial phase in the [Unified Kill Chain](00_Unified%20Kill%20Chain%20(UKC).md), where the attacker gathers information about the target without actively engaging with it.
+>
+> **"Reconnaissance is 90% of the job in Ethical Hacking.
+This is where you find most vulnerabilities.
+The rest is about scaling the impact."** - Adrian Bacceli

 This phase is typically divided into two types: